How much money can I borrow for a home loan?

 Front and centre of saving both money and years off your home loan is having an offset account.
 The amount held in this account will be offset against the balance of your loan.
 This means you’ll pay less interest on your home loan.
 This will directly affect the amount you pay off your loan each month and, over time, will add up and reduce the time it takes you to pay off your loan.

 An offset account could give you the benefits of reducing the amount of interest you pay while ensuring your funds are still accessible in a transaction account with card or chequebook access.
-We also have a new online redraw option where you can tap into additional payments you've made on your eligible home or personal loan when you need them, from the convenience of your computer or mobile phone.
+We also have an online redraw option where you can tap into additional payments you've made on your eligible home or personal loan when you need them, from the convenience of your computer or mobile phone.

 For example, Jenny’s home loan balance is $340,000.
 She currently has $12,000 in her 100% offset account.
 This means that Jenny is only paying interest on a home loan balance of $328,000.